nickolayArbuzov/prop_tech/README.md

 # FastAPI REST API with PostgreSQL, SQLAlchemy & Raw SQL

-This project is a fully Dockerized REST API built with **FastAPI**, using **SQLAlchemy** for models and **raw SQL** for complex `GET` queries.
+This project is a fully Dockerized REST API built with **FastAPI**, using **SQLAlchemy** for models and `GET` queries.
 It includes PostgreSQL and pgAdmin for data management, and exposes interactive API documentation via Swagger and ReDoc.

 ## ⚙️ Stack